Sustainable travel planning

 This is so we can verify that it is the owner of the house that is requesting enforcement action.

 Once this information has been received, we will arrange for a Civil Enforcement Officer to visit the location and carry out appropriate enforcement.
-Depending upon location and resource, we would hope to respond within 15 minutes.

 Please note that we do not remove vehicles that have parked adjacent to a driveway and the Civil Enforcement Officer attending will only be able to issue a Penalty Charge Notice (PCN).